abdulbrown/Win11-Compatibility-Checker/README.md

-# Windows 11 Compatibility Checker
+ Windows 11 Compatibility Checker

 ## Overview
-This PowerShell script checks if your device meets the minimum requirements for Windows 11.
-It performs checks for:
+This PowerShell script checks if your Windows 10 device meets the minimum system requirements for Windows 11.

+### **The script checks for:**
-- TPM 2.0
+- TPM 2.0 availability
-- Secure Boot
+- Secure Boot status
-- Processor Architecture
-- RAM (Minimum 4GB)
+- RAM size (Minimum 4GB required)
+- Processor architecture (Must be 64-bit)
-- Disk Partition (GPT)
+- Disk partition style (GPT required)
-- Windows Version
+- Windows version

-If your device is **already running Windows 11**, it will notify you.
+If your system **is already running Windows 11**, the script will notify you.
-If your device is running **Windows 10**, it will generate a report `<hostname>.txt` with the results.
+If your system **is running Windows 10**, it will generate a **report** named `<hostname>.txt` in the same directory as the script.

 ---

-## How to Run
+## How to Run the Script

 ### **1. Run Without Execution Policy Bypass**
 If your PowerShell execution policy allows scripts: